High power microwave Weapons types | directed energy weapons

-This article covers High Power Microwave Weapon System basics with block diagram.
-It mentions types of microwave weapon.
-The advantages and disadvantages of microwave weapon system and its types are also covered.
+This article describes High Power Microwave Weapons system with block diagram.
+It mentions types of high power microwave weapons known as directed energy weapons.
+The advantages and disadvantages of microwave weapon system are also covered.

-Following are the applications of High Power Microwave (HPM) Weapon systems.
+Following are the applications of High Power Microwave Weapon systems.

 • To damage/destroy the electronic systems/circuits with minimum or no casualties to the human beings.

 • To suppress air defence systems of the enemy.

 • To target chemical/biological weapon facilities of the enemies as HPM weapons do not release deadly toxins.

 The figure-1 depicts typical block diagram of high power microwave weapon system.

 Pulse power source consists of power supply and Pulse generator.

 Function: The pulse power generators should deliver short and intense electrical pulses of 1 MVolt or more.

 It should have pulse duration of less than 1 µs.
 There are many ways this can be achieved as mentioned below which depends mainly on